November 26, 2013, Ottawa, Ont. — The Government of Canada

 systems, to be incorporated in bid or proposal documentation for the next

-phases of the project; and - preparation of
+phases of the project; and

 cost estimates for installation, maintenance and long-term operation of